content-left-bg.png

 Activity scope

-This guideline relates to student participation in the operation of light vehicles, towing and trailers under the direct supervision of a licenced adult supervisor as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in the operation of light vehicles, towing and trailers under the direct supervision of a licenced adult supervisor as an activity to support curriculum delivery.
 Trailer activities include the loading/unloading, coupling/uncoupling, towing and driving of ride-on mowers and light, side-by-side vehicles, including utility off-road vehicles (excluding quad bikes).

 The operation of light vehicles, towing and trailers on a public road or non-school site is not permitted as a curriculum activity.